amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 We see that the script `/tmp/git_suggestions` is now being called with three arguments:

 - `git`: The command we are trying to ask BASH to suggest auto-completions for
-- `chec`: The word we are asking for completions
+- `chec`: The word we are asking for completions for
 - `git`: The word before the word we are asking for completions for

+Let's discuss this a bit.
+When we press `TAB`, bash tries to find out a matching auto-completion "handler" for the command and if it finds one, invokes the handler.
+The output of the handler is then parsed by bash and each separate line in the output is suggested as possible candidates for the auto-completion.

 ## `complete` and `compgen`